matschaffer/matschaffer.com/_posts/2021-10-04-monitor-home-internet-with-elastic.md

 ### Using the Elastic Stack

-I mentioned the idea in passing to one of my coworkers, [Toby Brain](https://github.com/tobio) who said he did something similar with the Ookla CLI shipping data to Elasticsearch.
+I mentioned my testing in passing to one of my coworkers, [Toby Brain](https://github.com/tobio), who said he did something similar with the Ookla CLI shipping data to Elasticsearch.

 This sounded great for the following reasons: